 All medications brought to camp must be in their original containers and must be turned in to the infirmary during the initial health check.
 Campers are not permitted to retain any medications, including over the counter medications, in their cabins.
 The only exceptions are inhalers and EpiPens.

 All medications that come to camp must be entered in your camper's online Health History form.
+You can add to just this section of the form as needed leading up to in your camper's online Health History form.
 You can update just this section of the form as needed leading up to camp if medications change and then resubmit.